OctopusDeploy/blog/blog/2020-08/github-codespaces-private-preview/index.md

 4. Click the green **Create codespace** button.

-The codespace will open and you’ll be able to see the code from the repository like you would when using VS Code on the desktop:
+The codespace will open, and you’ll be able to see the code from the repository like you would when using VS Code on the desktop:

 ![Am open repository in Codespaces](images/2.png)